-- Renal cyst: A benign hollowed-out space in the kidney.
+- Renal cyst: A hollowed-out space in the kidney.
 Isolated kidney cysts often happen as people age, and they almost never cause a problem.
 Complex cysts and masses can be cancerous.

 - Urinalysis: A routine test of the urine by a machine and often by a person looking through a microscope.
 Urinalysis can help detect infections, inflammation, microscopic bleeding, and kidney damage.

 - Kidney ultrasound: A probe placed on the skin reflects sound waves off the kidneys, creating images on a screen.
 Ultrasound can reveal blockages in urine flow, stones, cysts, or suspicious masses in the kidneys.

 - Computed tomography (CT) scan: A CT scanner takes a series of X-rays, and a computer creates detailed images of the kidneys.